thecolorkeo/cc_data_migration/README.md

 # Input file
 `data/data.zip`
 Collection of zipped json files.
 Each file is laid out as follows:
-The JSON files are laid out as follows:

 ```
 {
   "orders": [